 6. “Don’t come any closer!”—There is one display that universally says, “I mean business, so don’t cross me.”
 When a dog’s entire body is stiff, her tail up in the air like a flag, with her head and neck raised high and back, she is alert, suspicious, and likely moments away from getting into a fight.
 Sometimes the hackles (the fur on her back) are raised.

 If her behavior leads to a fight, there are safe ways to break it up.
 The ASPCA suggests trying to startle the dogs out of it.
 You can use a sound like a loud clap, shout, or air horn.
 You can spray water or citronella on the dogs.
 You can also physically separate them with a barrier like a folded lawn chair, trash can, or piece of plywood.
 The most important thing: do not grab the dog’s collar, as that may result in a bite.

 7. “Let’s be friends”—A friendly dog greeting involves the dogs circling each other with loose, wiggly body language.
 There are many situations where you would need to introduce two new dogs, including Meet & Greets before Rover stays.
 Their bodies should be curved and tails wagging.
-They may even play bow.
+They may even play bow or play bark.
 Watch for signs of shyness or stiff body language, and ensure the dogs have enough space to separate if they are done greeting.

 Want to go further?
 For an excellent guide to how dogs think, feel, and behave, Alexandra Horowitz’ Inside of a Dog can’t be beat.